seifer44/mclogconverter/README.md

 **It is important to note that no changes are made to the originating log file.** To run, download/copy the script and change the top two variables.

 1. *logfile* is your originating server.log file (unless you have renamed it).
 2. *logfolder* is the folder you wish to output the converted files to.
+A trailing / is not necessary.

 ## Ignored Lines ##